MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/enabling-wsprint-on-a-device.md

 # Enable WSPrint 2.0 on a device

-This topic describes the setting required to enable WSPrint 2.0 on a device.
+This topic describes the settings required to enable WSPrint 2.0 on a device.

 ## Broadcast a Mdns printer service